Kotlin/KEEP/proposals/context-parameters.md

 This is an updated proposal for [KEEP-259](https://github.com/Kotlin/KEEP/issues/259), formerly known as _context receivers_.
 The new design addresses the issues raised by the users of the prototype implementing that previous iteration of the design and across the community at large.

-This document is not (yet) formally a KEEP, since it lacks some of the technical elements.
-Those are going to be provided at a later time, but we thought it would be interesting to open the discussion even if the design is not fully formalized.

 ### Summary of changes from the [previous proposal](https://github.com/Kotlin/KEEP/issues/259)

 1. Introduction of named context parameters,